-Almost all of us will have at least one friend who is leaving Hong Kong this summer, some of us will have many more.
+Almost all of us will have at least one friend who is leaving Hong Kong in the near future, some of us will have many more.
 There’s nothing easy about saying goodbye to friends who have become like family and their absence often leaves a hole that can be difficult to fill.
 While we can become accustomed to the transitional nature of Hong Kong and look forward to a replenishment of friends that will surely come, sometimes a friend’s announcement of their departure can feel like a period of bereavement.
 Indeed as we go through life, these losses – loss of friends, jobs, partners, health – can be termed ‘living losses’, a loss that precipitates a grief that makes us question our identity and place in the world.
 How can you help your child cope with their friends moving away?

 For our children, experiencing these losses is one of the unique aspects of living abroad.
 All children will react differently to the news of a friend’s departure and the most important consideration is their age.
 When I looked over at my three year old daughter playing with our next door neighbour who she’d known since birth, I felt a deep pang of sadness knowing her best friend was leaving and they were unlikely to see each other again for a very long time.
 At the same time, I also recognised this sadness was mine alone and that my daughter is thankfully too young to realise she wouldn’t be playing with her friend regularly again.
 Before long she was playing with someone new.
 That’s not to say she doesn’t talk about her old friend and that when she does want to talk I can help her to remember her friend and help her to name the feelings she’s having.